256dpi/naos/README.md

 First, you need to install the latest version of the `naos` command line utility (CLI).

 1. Download the binary from <https://github.com/256dpi/naos/releases>.
-2. Move the binary to directory available through `$PATH`.
+2. Move the binary to a directory available in `$PATH`.

-After the installation you can verify that `naos` is available:
+After installation, you can verify that `naos` is available:

 ```
 naos help